Long-term Field Measurements Project

 - near Bierum

 The Noorderzijlvest Water Authority is the initiator and coordinator of the project.
-In August 2017, NZVset up anexpert group comprising experts from Deltares, the Royal Netherlands Meteorological Institute (KNMI), and Rijkswaterstaat.
+In August 2017, NZVset up anexpert group comprising experts from Deltares, the KNMI, and Rijkswaterstaat.
 The experts will assist NZV throughout the entire process to achieve the project objectives as efficientlyand effectively as possible.